peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Requests_and_Open_Questions></a>
 ## Requests and Open Questions

-- See the open questions found in the section "[**Probabilities Arising from Certain Permutations**](#Probabilities_Arising_from_Certain_Permutations)" in the appendix.
+1. See the open questions found in the section "[**Probabilities Arising from Certain Permutations**](#Probabilities_Arising_from_Certain_Permutations)" in the appendix.
-- I request expressions of mathematical functions that can be expressed in any of the following ways:
+2. I request expressions of mathematical functions that can be expressed in any of the following ways:
     - Series expansions for continuous functions that equal 0 or 1 at the points 0 and 1.
 These are required for Mendo's algorithm for [**certain power series**](#Certain_Power_Series).
     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
 This is required for another class of power series.
     - Upper and lower bound approximations that converge to a given constant or function.
 These upper and lower bounds must be nonincreasing or nondecreasing, respectively.
     - For a given function, two sequences of polynomials in Bernstein form, one of which converges from above to that function, the other from below.
 These sequences must be nonincreasing or nondecreasing, respectively, and the polynomials must be of increasing degree and have Bernstein coefficients that are all rational numbers lying in \[0, 1\], but the polynomials in each sequence may start closer to the function at some points than at others.
 Especially helpful would be an automated procedure to compute such sequences, in terms of their Bernstein coefficients, for a large class of factory functions (such as concave and piecewise linear functions such as min(_&lambda;_, _c_) where _c_ is a constant in (0, 1)).
 (This is in the sense that when given only information about the desired function, such as the coordinates of the function's piecewise linear graph, the procedure can automatically compute the appropriate sequences without further user intervention.)
 These sequences are required for the method in (Thomas and Blanchet 2012)<sup>[**(23)**](#Note23)</sup> and for the method for [**general factory functions**](#General_Factory_Functions).
     - Simple [**continued fractions**](#Continued_Fractions) that express useful constants.

-    All these expressions should not rely on floating-point arithmetic or the direct use of irrational constants (such as &pi; or sqrt(2)), but may rely on rational arithmetic.
-For example, a series expansion that _directly_ contains the constant &pi; is not desired; however, a series expansion that converges to a fraction of &pi; is.
+    All these expressions should not rely on floating-point arithmetic or the direct use of irrational constants (such as _&pi;_ or sqrt(2)), but may rely on rational arithmetic.
+For example, a series expansion that _directly_ contains the constant _&pi;_ is not desired; however, a series expansion that converges to a fraction of _&pi;_ is.
-- Is there a simpler or faster way to implement the base-2 or natural logarithm of binomial coefficients?
+3. Is there a simpler or faster way to implement the base-2 or natural logarithm of binomial coefficients?
 See the example in the section "[**Certain Converging Series**](#Certain_Converging_Series)".
+4. According to (Mossel and Peres 2005)<sup>[**(20)**](#Note20)</sup>, a pushdown automaton can take a coin with unknown bias _&lambda;_ and turn it into a coin with bias _f_(_&lambda;_) only if _f_ is a factory function and can be a solution of a polynomial system with rational coefficients.
+(See "[**Certain Algebraic Functions**](#Certain_Algebraic_Functions)".)
+Are there any results showing whether the converse is true; namely, can a pushdown automaton simulate _any_ _f_ of this kind?
+Note that this question is not quite the same as the question of which algebraic functions can be simulated by a context-free grammar (either in general or restricted to those of a certain ambiguity and/or alphabet size), and is not quite the same as the question of which _probability generating functions_ can be simulated by context-free grammars or pushdown automata, although answers to those questions would be nice.
+(See also Icard 2019<sup>[**(22)**](#Note22)</sup>.
+Answering this question might involve ideas from analytic combinatorics; e.g., see the recent works of Cyril Banderier and colleagues.)

 <a id=Correctness_and_Performance_Charts></a>
 ## Correctness and Performance Charts